 In Keenetic, besides PPTP, you can also set up an L2TP (Layer 2 Tunneling Protocol) connection.
 Unlike other VPN protocols, L2TP does not use data encryption.

-Further on we will consider an example of PPTP connection.
-Configuring L2TP connection is done in the same way.
+Further on, we will consider an example of a PPTP connection.
+Configuring an L2TP connection is done in the same way.

 To set up a PPTP connection, go to the 'Other connections' page and click 'Create connection' in the 'VPN connections' section.
 In the 'VPN connection settings' window, select 'PPTP' in the 'Type (protocol)' field.

-Then enter the name of the connection in the 'Connection name' field, and in the 'Server Address' field enter the domain name or IP address of the PPTP server.
-In the 'Username' and 'Password' fields, specify the data of the account that is allowed to access the local network via PPTP.
+Then enter the name of the connection in the 'Connection name' field, and in the 'Server Address' field, enter the domain name or IP address of the PPTP server.
+In the 'Username' and 'Password' fields, specify the account's data that is allowed to access the local network via PPTP.

 To configure the IP settings, work schedule or the interface through which the connection should work, click 'Show advanced settings'.